DrHacknik/IronAxe/README.md

 * Improved overall performance.
 * Working on the Extension Management.
 * Added the option of having the Window to Minimize or stay open when launching Minecraft.
-* NOTE: I am also ridding of hte old Interface; but you can re-enable it if you wish to do so.
+* NOTE: I am also ridding of the old Interface; but you can re-enable it if you wish to do so.
 * Addeds some cute kittens.

 ### 1.7: